Stuycs-K/finalproject-10-dickerson-andrew/DEVLOG-Andrew.md

 ## Andrew Dickerson

-### 2025-05-14 - Planning and outlining
+### 2025-05-14 - Planning and outlining.
 - Made first draft of proposal, timeline, and prospected workflow.
 - Added necessary components from `image_processing` lab.

-### 2025-05-15 - Linking `image_processing` and `audio_processing` sketches
+### 2025-05-15 - Linking `image_processing` and `audio_processing` sketches.
 - Fixed `image_processing` to work with future audio encoding implementation.
 Changed paths to fix makefile to work in context of project.

-### 2025-05-18 - Setting up makefile and test files
+### 2025-05-18 - Setting up makefile and test files.
 - Created example files for testing and demonstration purposes.
 - Fixed issue with image copying.
 - Fixed encode to run both audio and image encoding with copied image.

-### 2025-05-19 - Flag documentation
+### 2025-05-19 - Flag documentation.
-- Added comprehensive flag documentation for running makefile commands for each component of the project
+- Added comprehensive flag documentation for running makefile commands for each component of the project.
 - Commented the makefile, added a clean command.
 - Fixed example make commands.
 - Made data directory for file transfer between sketches.

 ### 2025-05-20 - Setup for image and audio encoder.
-- Revised setup, parseargs, and created settings for `image_encoder` to smooth transition into audio_encoder
+- Revised setup, parseargs, and created settings for `image_encoder` to smooth transition into audio_encoder.
-- Removed excess flags in example make commands and in the README instructions
+- Removed excess flags in example make commands and in the README instructions.
-- Started setup and converting image to bits for `audio_encoder`
+- Started setup and converting image to bits for `audio_encoder`.

-### 2025-05-21 - Issues installing sound library for `audio_encoder`
+### 2025-05-21 - Issues installing sound library for `audio_encoder`.
-- Library installed in processing but unable to be found after running make command, not sure how to fix this yet
+- Library installed in processing but unable to be found after running make command, not sure how to fix this yet.
+- Otherwise, wrote prelimnary methods for `audio_encoder`.
-- Minor tweaks to DEVLOG format
+- Minor tweaks to DEVLOG format.
-- Change file organization within `audio_processing` sketch
+- Change file organization within `audio_processing` sketch.

+### 2025-05-22 - Saved an audio file with `audio_encoder`.
+- Library seems to work fine on lab machine, not sure what the issue is on personal device.
+- Fixed save destination for example command for `audio_encoder`.
+- Successfully saved file after encoding audio, unable to test without decoder though.
+- Removed PROPOSAL.md as directed on piazza.